-Under the purview of HHS, three significant institutions-the National Institutes of Health (NIH), the Centers for Disease Control (CDC), and Food and Drug Administration (FDA)-make major contributions to the development of new health technologies.
+Under the purview of HHS, three significant institutions-the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and Food and Drug Administration (FDA)-make major contributions to the development of new health technologies.

 - NIH is the largest funder of global health R&D in the world.
-We have seen the incredible success of NIH-funded studies for new HIV/AIDS interventions, including evidence that certain HIV/AIDS drugs can prevent the disease, as well as treat it. - For over six decades, the National Institute of Allergy and Infectious Disease (NIAID) has supported research to better understand, treat, and prevent infectious diseases of global health importance.
-For example, through a public-private partnership, NIAID supported the development of an innovative diagnostic for tuberculosis (TB)-the Cepheid Xpert[®] MTB/RIF test-which in clinical trials fully identified 98 percent of TB cases in less than two hours. - The Office of AIDS Research has led the NIH's groundbreaking work in HIV/AIDS R&D for the past 30 years.
-NIH researchers first identified the HIV virus as the cause of AIDS, developed the first blood test for HIV/AIDS, and created strategies to prevent motherto-child transmission of the disease.
-One study estimates that 14.4 million life-years have been gained since 1995 by the use of HIV/AIDS therapies developed as a result of NIH-funded research. - The Fogarty International Center serves as a critical link between researchers in the United States and the developing world, supporting collaboration in research, training, and fellowships to address critical health challenges in more than 100 countries. - The National Center for Advancing Translational Science plays an important role in improving the translational research pipeline for global health innovations and helps ensure new treatments and cures for diseases get delivered faster. - The CDC performs another critical function, leading global disease surveillance, capacity building, and research in the development of new tools and technologies-such as diagnostics to identify global diseases, including Ebola and the bubonic plague. - The Center for Global Health is a leader in global immunization, disease eradication, and public health capacity building, home to the Global HIV/AIDS, Global Immunization, Parasitic Disease and Malaria, Global Disease Detection and Emergency Response, and Global Public Health Capacity Development programs.
+We have seen the incredible success of NIH-funded studies for new HIV/AIDS interventions, including evidence that certain HIV/AIDS drugs can prevent the disease, as well as treat it. - o For over six decades, the National Institute of Allergy and Infectious Diseases (NIAID) has supported research to better understand, treat, and prevent infectious diseases of global health importance.
+For example, through a public-private partnership, NIAID supported the development of an innovative diagnostic for TB-the Cepheid Xpert® MTB/RIF test-which in clinical trials fully identified 98 percent of TB cases in less than two hours. - The Office of AIDS Research has led the NIH's groundbreaking work in HIV/AIDS R&D for the past 30 years.
+NIH researchers first identified the HIV virus as the cause of AIDS, developed the first blood test for HIV/AIDS, and created strategies to prevent mother-to-child transmission of the disease.
+One study estimates that 14.4 million life-years have been gained since 1995 by the use of HIV/AIDS therapies developed as a result of NIH-funded research. - The Fogarty International Center serves as a critical link between researchers in the United States and the developing world, supporting collaboration in research, training, and fellowships to address critical health challenges in more than 100 countries. - The National Center for Advancing Translational Science plays an important role in improving the translational research pipeline for global health innovations and helps ensure new treatments and cures for diseases get delivered faster. - The CDC performs another critical function, leading global disease surveillance, capacity building, and research in the development of new tools and technologies-such as diagnostics to identify global diseases, including Ebola and the bubonic plague.
+It is a lead partner in the Global Health Security Agenda (GHSA), a whole-of-government initiative that works to build capacity in 30 lowand middle-income countries to detect global health risks rapidly, prevent them when possible, and respond effectively when they occur. - The Center for Global Health is a leader in global immunization, disease eradication, and public health capacity building, home to the Global HIV/AIDS, Global Immunization, Parasitic Diseases and Malaria, Global Disease Detection and Emergency Response, and Global Public Health Capacity Development programs.
 Its immunization program has helped reduce the number of new polio cases globally by more than 99 percent between 1988 and 2010.
 The Field Epidemiology Training Program has trained more than 31,000 epidemiologists in 72 countries on how to detect and rapidly respond to infectious disease outbreaks, which greatly contributed to Nigeria's ability to contain the 2014 Ebola outbreak.